FydeOS/chromium_os-raspberry_pi/README.md

 ### Branches in this repository
 There was a big change regarding the graphics stack in Chrome OS.
 Before release 57, Xorg/X11 was used.
 Beginning from release 57, Chrome OS moved to the Freon graphics stack, which is a modern display system developed solely for Chrome OS by Google.

 * master - this branch can be used to build a Chromium OS image with Freon as the graphics stack.
-It has been tested against release 68.
+It has been tested against our current release version.
 You are welcome to test it with future releases and send feedback and/or PRs.

 ### Goal of this repository
 * To provide a open source code base that everybody can use to build and improve Chromium OS for Raspberry Pi.